pvcraven/2017_web_security/source/final/lana/index.rst

 		:align: center
 		:width: 300px
 		:alt: single line syntax before ES6

-		:caption: Even though this is a simple example, it displays how programmers would make the string results output on a single line instead of multiple.
+		Even though this is a simple example, it displays how programmers would make the string results output on a single line instead of multiple.

-Another work around to make string results on multiple lines was by adding backslash + n + backslash (\n\) wherever a new line was needed.
+Another work around to make string results on multiple lines was by adding backslash + n + backslash wherever a new line was needed.

 .. figure:: multilineString.png
 		:align: center